 After Dr. Charles Carraway suffered a stroke in 1957, his son, Dr. Ben Carraway, was appointed in his place as Chairman.
 Under his guidance, the hospital, then known as Carraway Methodist, grew from 256 beds to 617 beds.
 Now a Birmingham landmark, the notable blue star was placed on the roof during Christmas in 1958.
 Dr. Charles Carraway died in 1963 and is buried in Elmwood Cemetery.

 The Purcell Wing opened in 1957 and was the first of many renovations of the medical center.
 Like most of Birmingham during the 1960s, Carraway Hospital was segregated.
 The hospital came under scrutiny in 1961 after staff refused admittance to James Peck, a white Freedom Rider who was severely beaten by the Ku Klux Klan.
 The hospital was racially integrated by 1968.
 Although, accusations of racial discrimination against the hospital were made in the 1970s.

 Throughout its history, Carraway Hospital remained a leader in medical care.
 The $27 million Goodson Building was completed in 1974, with Charles Carraway’s 1903 Cadillac on display in the lobby.
-In the 1980s, the facility added the only Level 1 Trauma Center in Birmingham, 3 Lifesaver helicopters, a hyperbaric oxygen therapy department, a sleep center, and wound care center.
-The Lifesaver helicopter program carried 30,000 patients as part of Carraway Hospital, and was one of only 5% of emergency flight programs that placed physicians on every flight.
+In the 1980s, the facility added the only Level 1 Trauma Center in Birmingham, 3 Lifesaver helicopters, a hyperbaric oxygen therapy department, a sleep center, and a wound care center.
+The Lifesaver helicopter program carried 30,000 patients as part of Carraway Hospital and was one of only 5% of emergency flight programs that placed physicians on every flight.

 Carraway Hospital began facing financial difficulties in the early 2000s.
 The hospital began looking for a buyer in 2001.
 During that time, the Chairman was the founder’s grandson, Dr. Robert Carraway.
 The Birmingham News blamed the declining Norwood neighborhood and decades of choosing patients over profits for the institution’s financial demise.
 In September 2006, Carraway Hospital filed for Chapter 11 bankruptcy protection, with ownership being placed up for auction.
 A group of doctors bidding as Physicians Medical Center LLC submitted the highest bid of $26.5 million.